Kate Kane: 2016–present: DC Rebirth/Infinite Frontier

 Kate is displaced from her Gotham residence during the storylines "The Fall and the Fallen" and "City of Bane" in the main Batman series, being out of the city on a mission when Bane takes it over.
 She takes up temporary residence in an apartment in Atlanta.
 In Black Mask: Year of the Villain #1, she assists Renee Montoya in tracking down Black Mask, who coincidentally fled to Atlanta to begin a new criminal enterprise after escaping a deadly police shootout just before Bane's takeover.
 They manage to track him down, but he escapes after shooting Renee in the shoulder, which thus distracts Kate while she attempts to render first aid.

-In the Batman/Superman story "Planet Braniac," Batwoman and Steel team up to save Batman and Superman, who were captured on the dark side of the Moon while investigating a Braniac signal.
+In the Batman/Superman story "Planet Braniac," Batwoman and Steel team up to save Batman and Superman, who were captured on the dark side of the Moon while investigating a Brainiac signal.

-During the "Joker War" crossover storyline, Batwoman assisted Batman in recapturing Wayne Tower, which had been taken over by the Joker's henchmen, who were using the building's fabrication facilities for manufacturing weapons and vehicles to aid their side of the conflict.
+During "The Joker War" crossover storyline, Batwoman assisted Batman in recapturing Wayne Tower, which had been taken over by the Joker's henchmen, who were using the building's fabrication facilities for manufacturing weapons and vehicles to aid their side of the conflict.
 Additionally, she helped rescue Lucius Fox, who had been dosed with Joker Toxin and forced to help this production process.

 Batwoman meets with Renee in the Batman: Urban Legends story "Survivor's Guilt," during which the two discuss Renee's decision to accept the GCPD Commissionership.
 Despite her initial willingness to accept the offer, Renee becomes conflicted about the decision due to a run-in earlier in the evening with a man she had arrested years prior, which reminded her of the abuses of police power she witnessed as an officer and a detective (and which, to a lesser degree, she had even participated in at times).
 After talking things over with Kate, Renee eventually concludes that she has the opportunity to help atone for past wrongs using the power of the office.